 We began at Chateau D’Arsac in Margaux, which is literally littered with art amongst the vines and inside their tasting room.
 Philippe Raoux who has owned the vineyard since 1986 has been collecting art for decades and adding a piece of sculpture to their garden every year since 1992.
 We spied a thumb by César amongst the vines, a Pot Rouge (red pot) by Jean-Pierre Raynaud plus a Jim Dine heart and a Niki de Saint-Phalle bench inside.
 The wine is quite reasonable and drinkable at just 17 euros a bottle for the 2011.

 Next up was Chateau Chasse-Spleen, despite its strange sounding name, which actually means chasing away melancholy in French, this wine is superb and must be kept for a minimum of 10 years before drinking.
-The art wasn’t as heavily emphasized on this tour but the two gigantic resin boots, interestingly two left feet made quite an impression set against the gorgeous Chateau.
+The art wasn’t as heavily emphasized on this trip but the two gigantic resin boots, interestingly two left feet made quite an impression set against the gorgeous Chateau.

 The owner, Claire Villars who inherited the property from her mother Bernadette Villars who was quite renowned along with her husband for improving the quality of the wine via consultation with Professor Émile Peynaud.
 The family now owns nearly many vineyards including Graud-Larose, Citrand, Haut-Bages-Libéral among others.